 A.I. automation use cases are rapidly becoming realities across organizations and value chains.
 Business leaders should start today to adopt a disciplined and portfolio based approach to develop machine learning capabilities, data and partnerships to ensure relevancy.

-The above article was originated posted on my linkedin and is based on our whitepaper: “Unleashing the Power of AI for Enterprise Automation”
+Originated posted on my linkedin blog and based on our whitepaper: “Unleashing the Power of AI for Enterprise Automation”

 The author would like to thank Eric Gervet, Florian Dickgreber, Sean Monahan, Denis Bassler, Joseph Edwar, and Petr Materna for their feedback.